BlueBrain/bbop-keycloak-theme/README.md

+> [!WARNING]
+> The Blue Brain Project concluded in December 2024, so development has ceased under the BlueBrain GitHub organization.
+> Future development will take place at: https://github.com/openbraininstitute/bbop-keycloak-theme

 # BBOP Keycloak Theme

 A custom theme for the login page of the BBOP Keycloak instance, designed to facilitate login using identity providers.